HMS Clyde (P257): End of Royal Navy service

-A parliamentary briefing paper released in October 2016 stated that Clyde would leave service in 2017; however on 24 April 2017, in a written answer to a question raised by Sir Nicholas Soames, Parliamentary Under-Secretary for Defence Harriett Baldwin stated Clyde would be decommissioned in 2019.
+A parliamentary briefing paper released in October 2016 stated that HMS Clyde would leave service in 2017; however on 24 April 2017, in a written answer to a question raised by Nicholas Soames, Parliamentary Under-Secretary for Defence Harriett Baldwin stated Clyde would be decommissioned in 2019.
 Clyde was due to be replaced by the Batch 2 ship in 2018.
 However, later than originally planned, Forth relieved Clyde in late 2019.
 Clyde returned to Portsmouth after an absence 12 years on 20 December 2019 and was decommissioned on the same day.

-Clyde was rumoured to be taken over by Brazil once the Royal Navy lease expired.
-However, this was denied by the Brazilian Navy, with BAE Systems taking back possession of the ship at the end of the Royal Navy's lease.